svaksha/Julia.jl/API.md

 # LANGUAGES
 ## C
+* GetC.jl :: [package is a minimal implementation of Jasper's Julia FFI](https://github.com/rennis250/GetC.jl).
+It will load the ccall function/type signatures specificed by Jasper's FFI.
 * julia-ffi :: [Julia ffi and C header parser](https://github.com/o-jasper/julia-ffi), for autoFFIing and generating FFI libraries from it.

 ## C++